your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 Some magic items allow the user to cast a spell from the item.
 The spell is cast at the lowest possible spell level, doesn't expend any of the user's spell slots, and requires no components, unless the item's description says otherwise.
 The spell uses its normal casting time, range, and duration, and the user of the item must concentrate if the spell requires concentration.
 Many items, such as potions, bypass the casting of a spell and confer the spell's effects, with their usual duration.
 Certain items make exceptions to these rules, changing the casting time, duration, or other parts of a spell.

 A magic item, such as certain staffs, may require you to use your own spellcasting ability when you cast a spell from the item.
 If you have more than one spellcasting ability, you choose which one to use with the item.
-If you don't have a spellcasting ability—perhaps you're a rogue with the Use Magic Device feature—your spellcasting ability modifier is +0 for the item, and your proficiency bonus does apply.
+If you don't have a spellcasting ability — perhaps you're a rogue with the Use Magic Device feature — your spellcasting ability modifier is +0 for the item, and your proficiency bonus does apply.

 ### Charges